Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents

 \section{The Public-Good Provision Problem}

-\subsection{Basic Setup}
+\subsection{Basic setup}

 Consider a sequence of communities indexed by $n = 2,3,\cdots$ In the $n$th community, there are $n$ individuals who have to make a joint decision on whether to produce some indivisible and non-excludable public good.
 The setup of our problem is similar to \cite{kuzmics2017public} and Chapters 3 and 4 in \cite{borgers2015introduction}.
-The only difference is that in our setting $n$ is not fixed since we focus on conducting asymptotic analysis where the number of individuals $n$ tends to infinity.
+The only difference is that in our setting $n$ is not fixed since we focus on conducting an asymptotic analysis where the number of agents in the economy increases toward infinity.

-Let $V_{n,i}$ be the private value of the public good for agent $i$, where the $n$ in the subscript signifies the total number of agents.
+Let $V_{i}$ be the private value of the public good for agent $i$.
+These valuations are collected into the vector $\bm{V} \equiv (V_1, V_2, \dots, V_n)$.